 Emily Frank

 I am a postdoctoral research fellow at the WZB Berlin Social Science Center, Research Group Health and Social Inequality, where I use quantitative approaches to study determinants of immigrants’ mental health as part of a project of the Einstein Center Population Diversity.
 Our project is interdisciplinary and mixed methods, focusing particularly on the role of migrants’ families in shaping mental health outcomes.
+I consider myself a mixed-methods researcher.

 I completed my bachelor’s degree in sociology at New York University and my master’s degree in public policy at the University of Wisconsin-Madison.